twopirllc/pandas-ta/README.md

 ## __Features__

 * Has 115+ indicators and utility functions.
+* Easily add prefixes or suffixes or both to columns names.
+Useful for building Custom Strategies.
 * __Extended Pandas DataFrame__ as 'ta'.
-* Indicators are correlation tested against the de facto [TA Lib](https://mrjbq7.github.io/ta-lib/) if they share common indicators.
+* Indicators are tightly correlated with the de facto [TA Lib](https://mrjbq7.github.io/ta-lib/) if they share common indicators.
 * Example Jupyter Notebooks under the [examples](https://github.com/twopirllc/pandas-ta/tree/master/examples) directory, including how to create Custom Strategies using the new [__Strategy__ Class](https://github.com/twopirllc/pandas-ta/tree/master/examples/PandaTA_Strategy_Examples.ipynb)
-* Option to use __multiprocessing__ when using df.ta.strategy().
-See below.
-* Easily add prefixes or suffixes or both to columns names.
-* Categories similar to [TA-lib](https://github.com/mrjbq7/ta-lib/tree/master/docs/func_groups) and tightly correlated with TA Lib in testing.
 * A new 'ta' method called 'strategy'.
 By default, it runs __all__ the indicators or equivalent ta.AllStrategy.

 ## __Recent Changes__
 * A __Strategy__ Class to help name and group your favorite indicators.
-* An experimental and independent __Watchlist__ Class located in the [Examples](https://github.com/twopirllc/pandas-ta/tree/master/examples/watchlist.py) Directory that can be used in conjunction with the new __Strategy__ Class.
+* An experimental and independent __Watchlist__ Class located in the [Examples](https://github.com/twopirllc/pandas-ta/tree/master/examples/watchlist.py) Directory that can be used in conjunction with the new __Strategy__ Class. and _Weighted Moving Average_.
+* __Multiprocessing__ is automatically applied to df.ta.strategy() for __All__ indicators or a chosen __Category__ of indicators.
-* Improved the calculation performance of indicators: _Exponential Moving Averagage_ and _Weighted Moving Average_.
+* Improved the calculation performance of indicators: _Exponential Moving Averagage_
-* Removed internal core optimizations when running ```df.ta.strategy('all')``` with multiprocessing.
-See the ```ta.strategy()``` method for more details.

 ## __New Indicators__
 _Squeeze_ (**squeeze**).
 A Momentum indicator.
 Both John Carter's TTM **and** Lazybear's TradingView versions are implemented.
 The default is John Carter's, or ```lazybear=False```.
 Set ```lazybear=True``` to enable Lazybear's.